BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/misc/2023-12-23-rust-macros-and-crafting-interpreters.md

 share: true
 ---

 I have never used [Rust](https://www.rust-lang.org/) extensively.
-The few times I have tried have ended up in me giving up due to unwinnable fights against the [borrow-checker](https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html).
+The few times I have tried, have ended up in me giving up due to unwinnable fights against the [borrow-checker](https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html).
 By the recommendation of a friend I am giving this another shot.

 I'm making my way through [Robert Nystrom's](https://journal.stuffwithstuff.com/) [Crafting Interpreters](https://craftinginterpreters.com/) as well as doing [2023's Advent of Code](https://adventofcode.com/2023).
 I am late to the latter but I am enjoying myself regardless.
 I am using Rust as my language of choice for both endeavours.